MICA-MNI/micapipe/docs/pages/01.whatyouneed/index.rst

 .. admonition:: Help! 🥺

-	A list and brief descripton of each argument and flag can be displayed using the command: ``mica-pipe -help`` or ``mica-pipe -h``.
+	A list and brief descripton of each argument and flag can be displayed using the command: ``micapipe -help`` or ``micapipe -h``.
 It will display something like this:

   .. figure:: help.png
 	:height: 480